-Respond of the slave If the slave announces an error, the function code is send back with "ORed" 80h.
-Without an error, the function code is sent back.
-Slave answer: Function code OR 80h Function code \rightarrow Error \rightarrow OK Byte sequence in a Word For the Byte sequ ience in a Word is always valid: 1 Word High Low Byte Byte Check sum CRC, RTU, LRC The shown check sums CRC at RTU and LRC at ASCII mode are automatically added to every telegram.
-They are not shown in the data block.
+Respond of the slave ounces an error, the function of the function Slave answer: Function code OR 80h Function code $\rightarrow$ Error $\rightarrow$ OK r Byte sequence in a Word For the Byte sequ ience in a Word is always valid: 1 Word High Low Byte Byte Check sum CRC, RTU, LRC ck sums CRC at RTU a led to every telegram.
+TI block.